Voiceover Translation Services

 Dubbing Process

 The voice talents will modulate the voices as needed for additional characters.
 Additional voice talents can be added.
 The voiceover track will have access to view the video on a monitor during the recording which enables the voice-talents to view the speaker in the video and re-enact the mood and tone of voice of the speakers in the episode.
 The audio engineers are carefully listening to the recording and monitor the audio signal on a monitor.
 The voice soundtrack is recorded as uncompressed raw audio before any audio mixing as required.
-During the recording session, a Language Monitor will be present who checks the linguistic aspect of the speech during the dubbing session to ensure the voice talent’s pronunciation is commonly accepted and typical for that language locale and is clear and articulated properly.
-Any deviations or non-observance of the pronunciation guide is noted and the voice-talent is immediately requested to correct the mistake.

-Voiceover Rate per Minute
+Voiceover Translation Rate per Minute

 What Type of Audio Format do I need?

-- MP3, MPEG-1, Layer 3 is a format which compresses the audio file data to around 1/12 of the original size and is, therefore, suitable for use online due to relatively short upload/download times.
+• MP3, MPEG-1, Layer 3 is a format which compresses the audio file data to around 1/12 of the original size and is, therefore, suitable for use online due to relatively short upload/download times.

-- WAV format (Waveform Audio Format) is a standard raw uncompressed audio format for Windows which has a widespread use.
+• WAV format (Waveform Audio Format) is a standard raw uncompressed audio format for Windows which has a widespread use.
 Compression at 128 kbps at a 44.1 kHz sampling rate is known as being of CD quality.

-- FLAC and Apple lossless offer lossless audio formats which is a popular format also.
+• FLAC and Apple lossless offer lossless audio formats which is a popular format also.

-- Technical specifications can be discussed and accommodated as required e.g. video integration or video rendering.
+• Technical specifications can be discussed and accommodated as required e.g. video integration or video rendering.
 If you have no idea of file formats, we will advise on appropriate options depending on the platform the audio will be used.

-Types of Voice Recording
+Types of Voiceover Translation Recording

 Knowing which type of voice recording you need and what the differences are will help you request translations, monitor job status, and listing specific requirements.